 She struggled with the effects of bullying for two years before gradually learning to let go and refocus on her music dreams, regardless of what people said.
 Though it was a challenge, Hailey maintains she wouldn’t change what she went through.
 “It fueled my passion even more for my career,” she says, “because I almost let other people take that away from me.
 I almost let them take away the one thing that defined me.”

-All of her time in the studio and dynamic live performances over the past several years—including opening up for Canadian R&B/pop singer Massari and performing for a basketball half-time show in front of 6,500 people—built up a buzz in the music industry.
+All of her time in the studio and dynamic live performances over the past several years— including and performing for a basketball half-time show in front of 6,500 people—built up a buzz in the music industry.
+She also performed at the Be A champ in front of 7000 Kids.
 It wasn’t long before major labels and producers contacted her, interested in working with the rising star.
-Hailey went from a small town talent to working with award-winning producers like Mitch Allen (Demi Lovato, Selena Gomez) in L.A. and New York City.
+Hailey went from a small town talent to working with award-winning producers like Mitch Allen (Demi Lovato, Selena Gomez) in L.A. and Ced Solo (Alessia Cara) in New York City.
 She also had a role on Nick Jonas’ show, Kingdom, won best dressed for showing off her unique style on the red carpet at The Teen Choice Awards.

 The extraordinary moments, the tough moments and the hours of hard work in between—Hailey is ready for it all.
 “This is a job,” she says.
 “You have to put so much time and energy and your entire self into it.
 But it means I get to do what I love.”